370rokas/anonscraper/readme.md

-This is a leecher for Anonfile.com.
+This is a scraper for Anonfile.com.
 It uses google api to search for files.
 To run this download the anonscraper.py file and run it as a python3 script.

 Requirements: